 SSA Farm Facts

-- 600 pounds of vegetables are harvested annually from the SSA Farm plots on all three campuses.
+- 600 pounds of vegetables are harvested annually from the SSA Farm plots on all four campuses.

 - 75% of the summer harvest is sold at the Fox Chapel Farmers Market; the rest is used by the cafeteria for summer camps.